The best in cinema from the UK, Ireland, Australia, India, Canada and New Zealand

 The Mostly British Film Festival was created by Ruthe Stein and Jack Bair eight years ago to bring to Bay Area audiences the best in cinema from the UK, Ireland, Australia, India, New Zealand and South Africa.
 For many of our films this is the only opportunity to see them in a theater.
 We have shown local premieres of such films as “56 Up,” “Hunger,” “Red Riding Trilogy,” “Lunchbox” and “London River.”
 The directors represented at the festival include John Boorman, Ken Loach and Mike Leigh and the actors are Colin Firth, Ewan McGregor, Cate Blanchett, Jim Broadbent and Charlotte Rampling, to name just some.
 Our guests of honor have been Malcolm McDowell, Minnie Driver, Michael York and Joel Edgerton.

-TO THE HISTORIC VOGUE THEATER IN SAN FRANCISCO FOR ITS NINTH YEAR
+TO THE HISTORIC VOGUE THEATRE IN SAN FRANCISCO FOR THE TENTH YEAR

 The Mostly British Film Festival heads into its tenth year with twenty-five new and classic feature films and documentaries from the United Kingdom, Ireland, Australia, New Zealand, India and, for the first time, Canada.
 This mix of classics, dramas, thrillers, biopics and stories based on historical events offers something for every film lover.